 This project will benefit the general public, including youth, working adults, and retirees in the Central Curry County area by expanding opportunities for learning.

 The library has contracted with HGE, Inc. to design the library learning center addition.
 On August 29, 2016, HGE presented its first conceptual plans to the library board.
-These plans have since been refined, resulting in concept drawings shown below.
-The architect plans to have full building plans completed in during the winter of 2017.
+These plans have since been refined, resulting in architectural plans and construction documents.
+The images below show the basic floor-plans and exterior look of the new space.
+The library will be advertising for construction bids beginning April 12, 2017.

-To date, the project budget is estimated at $2,003,110, which includes construction contingency costs.
+To date, the project budget is estimated at $2,182,865 which includes architectural costs, furnishings, construction, and construction contingency costs.

 - Harald Haug Estate: $900,000